 Our answer is, it’s a good method.
 Here's why.

-Paired design—Your furnace is made to run with a corresponding air conditioner.
+Paired design—Your furnace.
 This may help enhance energy efficiency and performance.

 Technology upgrades—There have been many recent advances in HVAC technology, especially in energy efficiency, air filtration and quiet heating and cooling.
 You’ll get these perks throughout the year when you upgrade the full system.